Rmostafa2020/zen-stream/README.md

 # ZenStream

 ZenStream is a calming, AI-powered podcast web app that helps users relax, focus, and find serenity.
 Users can sign in, select or search for topics, and generate personalized podcasts with text-to-speech support.
+The two main components of the app are the use of Google Cloud and MongoDB.
+We used the Gemini Api and the Google Cloud for deployment and MongoDB for vector search.

 ## Features